Coffee Kills Cancer?

 Research that has taken place following a surprising observation in a Norweigan study suggests coffee consumption may help prevent liver cancer.

 The observation, that was made by a group of researchers in Norway, was that the unsurprising increased liver inflammation that occurs through alcohol consumption could actually be protected against by coffee.
-This finding has since been replicated in other nations around the world including the United States, where it was found that those who drink more than two cups of tea or coffee a day had less than half the risk of developing chronic liver disease01774-9/abstract) than those consuming less than one cup per day.
+This finding has since been replicated in other nations around the world including the United States, where it was found that those who drink more than two cups of tea or coffee a day had less than half the risk of developing chronic liver disease than those consuming less than one cup per day.

 Now, liver cancer itself is the most feared consequence of liver inflammation since it (hepatocellular carcinoma) is the sixth most prevalent cancer around the world and the third leading cause of cancer-related death.
 Therefore, while building on the basic observation that coffee may have a protective impact on our liver, many studies have examined the effect of tea and coffee in terms of any reduction in liver cancer risk it may bring.

 Fortunately for us, a 2013 meta-analysis has compiled each of the best studies in this area for us and shows that those who drink the most coffee had half the risk of liver cancer compared to those drinking the least.
 Subsequent research has also found that male smokers can cut their risk of liver cancer by more than 90% if they drink four or more cups of coffee a day.

 Side note: Cutting back on the cigarettes may also help with that.
 In fact, considering this research from the angle of the mistakes people are making health wise in the first place is an important perspective.
 Another example of this relates to research such as that earlier cited in this post.
 Coffee may well help reduce liver inflammation for those who have damaged their bodies with heavy alcohol consumption, but coffee does not improve your liver to the condition it would be in if there was less alcohol consumption in the first place.